lanl/epigen/README.md

 # epigen
 Code and scripts related to the paper.
-O# O4747
+O# O4747: Machine learning tools for epigenetics.

 **General info**: